School of Theology and Christian Ministry

 B.A.
 (Secondary Education), 1987, Olivet Nazarene University

 A specialist in youth ministry, Professor Garner joined Olivet’s full-time faculty in 2013.
 She teaches courses in foundations of youth ministry, youth ministry in the local church, Christian formation, Christian faith and fundamentals of Christian ministry.
 She has served in some capacity of youth ministry since her junior high school days and has more than 30 years of volunteer and church staff experience.

-Professor Garner has served in local, district, and global capacities with Nazarene Youth International (NYI) and was a delegate to the General Assembly NYI Convention in 2013.
+Professor Garner has served in local, district, and global capacities with Nazarene Youth International (NYI) and has served as a delegate to the General Assembly NYI Conventions several times.

-She and Kenneth are the parents of a son, Tanner, a 2014 ONU graduate and a daughter, Tate, who is a current ONU student.
+She and Kenneth are the parents of a son, Tanner, and a daughter, Tate.
+Tanner is a 2014 ONU graduate and is currently living and working in Denver while serving the homeless 18- to 25-year-olds through a program called 5280.
+Tate lives in Manteno, Illinois, and is an independent business consultant working with junior high students at Youth for Christ in Momence.
 The Garners also have a daughter, Mary, who became a part of their home during her high school years and is now forever a part of the family.
-Mary and her husband, Brendon, are the parents of the Garners’ two grandchildren, Makenna and Cooper.
+Mary, also an ONU graduate, and her husband, Brendon, are the parents of the Garners’ two grandchildren, Makenna and Cooper.
 Kenneth is the youth pastor at Manteno Church of the Nazarene.